logo

 2,300 long-lasting insecticidal nets (LLINs) will be distributed in a series of related distributions across up to 10 villages in the Mbarara region of Uganda where malaria is endemic.

 Children 0-12, one of the groups most susceptible to malaria, will be the principal beneficiaries.
-It is hoped subsequent distributions will achieve blanket coverage in the villages.

 Documentation